Man who raped woman hours before her death jailed for life

 A man who raped a vulnerable woman who was found dead just hours later has been given a life sentence.

-Lars Pederson, 38, attacked Alison McAllister at the Forth and Clyde Canal in the Maryhill area of Glasgow.
+Lars Pedersen, 38, attacked Alison McAllister at the Forth and Clyde Canal in the Maryhill area of Glasgow.

 The 56-year-old victim had been sitting alone and was said to be in a distressed and intoxicated state when Pederson approached her.